aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 ## Publishing the book to softcover.io

-In order to publish your book you need to login to softcover.io service and then issue the softcover CLI publishing commands.
+In order to publish your book you need to login to softcover.io service and then issue the softcover CLI publishing commands to publish your html and ebook content to the service.

-Because of the need to login, the only way you can accomplish this is to interactively log into the running Docker container and then from the container bash shell log into softcover.io and run the publishing commands.
+Because of the need to login, the only way you can accomplish this using Docker is to interactively log into the running Docker container and then from the container bash shell log into softcover.io to run the publishing commands.

 This section will show you this process and the commands you need to run.